Funding, Collateral and Hedging: uncovering the mechanics and the subtleties of funding valuation adjustments: Funding Risk and Liquidity Policies

 \subsection{Funding, Hedging and Collateralization}

 Without going into the details of funding liquidity modeling, we can introduce risk-neutral funding costs by considering the positions entered by the trader at time $t$ to obtain the amount of cash ($F_t>0$) needed to establish the hedging strategy, along with the positions used to invest cash surplus ($F_t<0$).
 If the deal is collateralized, we include the margining procedure into the deal definition, so that we are able to evaluate also its funding costs.
 Notice that, if collateral re-hypothecation is allowed, each party can use the collateral account $C_t$ for funding, and, if the collateral account is large enough, we could drop all funding costs.
 See \cite{Fujii2010}.
-The extent of re-hypothecation as a market practice is investigated in \cite{Singh2010}, \cite{Singh2011}.

 In order to write an explicit formula for cash flows we need an expression for the cash amount $F_t$ to be funded or invested.
 Such problem is faced also in \cite{Piterbarg2010,Piterbarg2012}, \cite{BurgardKjaer2011a} and \cite{Crepey2011}.
 In this paper, to the best of our knowledge, we face this problem in the most general setting.
-We also point out that there are issues with the self financing condition used in \cite{Piterbarg2010} and \cite{BurgardKjaer2011a} to derive the results, see for example \cite{BrigoRebuttal2012}.
+We also point out that there are issues with the self financing condition used in \cite{Piterbarg2010} and \cite{BurgardKjaer2011a} to derive the results, see for example \cite{BrigoRebuttal2012}; following the related correspondence, such issues have then been corrected in electronic versions of the \cite{Piterbarg2010} and \cite{BurgardKjaer2011a} papers\footnote{{see \tt{ http://www.risk.net/risk-magazine/technical-paper/1589992/funding-discounting-collateral}}\\ {\tt {-agreements-derivatives-pricing}} and \tt{ http://papers.ssrn.com/sol3/papers.cfm?abstract$\_$id=2109723}.}.

 We notice that the hedging strategy, perfectly replicating the product or derivative to be priced, is formed by a cash amount, namely our cash account $F_t$, and a portfolio $H_t$ of hedging instruments, so that, if the deal is not collateralized, or re-hypothecation is forbidden, we get